savvyclutch/savvyclutch.github.io/_posts/2016-07-16-continuous-deployment-to-aws-ecs-and-circle-ci.md

 # S3 bucket

-One of the challenges when deploying production applications using Docker containers is deciding how to handle run-time configuration and secrets (database credentials, certs, etc.).
+Common problem people face during deployment with docker is how to handle security info like database credentials, or third-party API keys, passwords and tokens.

+Including this information into docker image is not secure enough because it can be retrieved from docker cache or your infrastructure will be compromised if someone got access to your docker repository or image.
+Anyway, to include this variables to image you should provide them to the build server or commit it into your code repository which is also not a good choice to keep secured info, especially in case you use third-party build services.
+Some people add this information to the ECS Task definition, but it's also require to store this info inside build server environment or code repository.

 We are going to use S3 bucket with the special access rules based on AWS Identity and Access Management (IAM) role to handle this.
+In this case, environment variables with sensitive data can be retrieved only from inside of our VPC.

 # What we are going to do